fatherxtreme123/Secure.Password.Generator/README.md

 1. Open the application and navigate to "Password Generator Settings."
 2. Customize settings such as password length, character sets, and options.
 3. Click "Generate Password" to create a password meeting the specified criteria.
-4. View the password strength and follow suggestions for improvement.
-5. Export passwords to files for backup or sharing.
+4. Export passwords to files for backup or sharing.